kellyyngu/agentic-rag-2/README.md

 `max_output_tokens` budget and truncate the JSON — disabling them for simple classification eliminated a class of intermittent parse failures.
 The same pattern applies to the intent router.

+**Event-loop safety:** every blocking Gemini call — orchestrator, reflector, and intent router — runs via `await asyncio.to_thread(...)` so no LLM round-trip stalls the async event loop.
+The orchestrator, BM25 search, embedding inference, and Qdrant upsert were already off-loop; the reflector and intent router LLM calls were the remaining gaps and are now fixed.
+Under concurrent SSE streams, one slow reflection no longer stalls other users.

 ---